dougajmcdonald/total-path-analyser-poc/README.md

-# Total Path Analyser
+# Lorcana Paths

-A monorepo for analyzing trading card game data, starting with Disney Lorcana.
+A comprehensive platform for analyzing Disney Lorcana decks and simulating games.
 Built with modern JavaScript, Zod validation, and a robust data pipeline.
+Visit us at [lorcanapaths.com](https://lorcanapaths.com).

 ## 🎯 Overview